 LEVEL 4:

-Information Society (20 credits, core):
+Information Society (20 credits, compulsory)

-Information Sources (20 credits, core):
+Information Sources (20 credits, compulsory)

-Introduction to Professional Practice (20 credits, compulsory):
+Introduction to Professional Practice (20 credits, compulsory)

-Library, Information and Communication Technology 1 (20 credits, compulsory):
+Library Digital Technology 1 (20 credits, compulsory)

 LEVEL 5:

-Collection Management (20 credits, core):
+Collection Management (20 credits, compulsory)

-Knowledge organisation (20 credits, compulsory):
+Knowledge Organisation (20 credits, compulsory)

-Organisational Behaviour and Culture (10 credits, compulsory):
+Organisational Behaviour & Culture (10 credits, compulsory)

 Other details